-Note: Individual school districts and the Local may negotiate a different practice regarding the payment method.
+The Employer and the Union may negotiate a different practice regarding the payment method.

 H) Vacation Pay Upon End of Service

 An employee leaving the service at any time in the vacation year before receiving vacation shall be entitled to a proportionate payment of salary or wages in lieu of such vacation.
 When an employee dies, their estate shall be credited with the value of vacation credits owing.